Add users and grant administrative permission to Intune

 Assign users one or more administrator permissions.
 These permissions define the administrative scope for users and the tasks they can manage.
 Administrator permissions are common between the different Microsoft cloud services, and some services might not support some permissions.
-Both the Azure portal and Microsoft 365 admin center list limited administrator roles that are not used by Intune.
+Both the Azure portal and Microsoft 365 admin center list limited administrator roles that aren't used by Intune.
 Intune administrator permissions include the following options:

-- Global administrator - (Office 365 and Intune) Accesses all administrative features in Intune.
+- Global administrator - (Microsoft 365 and Intune) Accesses all administrative features in Intune.
 By default the person who signs up for Intune becomes a Global admin.
 Global admins are the only admins who can assign other admin roles.
 You can have more than one global admin in your organization.
 As a best practice, we recommend that only a few people in your company have this role to reduce the risk to your business.

-- User administrator - (Office 365 and Intune) Resets passwords, monitors service health, adds and deletes user accounts, and manages service requests.
+- User administrator - (Microsoft 365 and Intune) Resets passwords, monitors service health, adds and deletes user accounts, and manages service requests.
 The user management admin can't delete a global admin, create other admin roles, or reset passwords for other admins.

-- Intune Service administrator - All Intune Global administrator permissions except permission to create administrators with Directory Role options.
+- Intune administrator - All Intune Global administrator permissions except permission to create administrators with Directory Role options.